-- Public good theory - the distribution of benefits between the community as a whole 'public benefit'= rates - An activity should be collectively funded if those who benefit directly cannot be identified and/or if those who benefit directly cannot be excluded from using the service - User/beneficiary pays principle - An activity should be funded on a user pays basis if an individual or group of individuals directly receive benefits of the activity exclusively and the costs of the activity can easily be attributed to that individual or group of individuals. - The service 'consumed' is excludable and creates rivalry (using this service reduces the availability for someone else). - Merit goods theory - The use of private goods and services can also result in benefits to third parties - people who don't directly use them.
-In these cases Council considers that the service should be provided on the basis of community need rather than willingness to pay, or identifiable benefits received (e.g. regional sporting facilities). - Intergenerational equity principle - the period in or over which those benefits are expected to accrue - Exacerbator/polluter pays principle - the extent to which the actions or inaction of particular individuals or a group contribute to the need to undertake the activity, and - Costs and benefits, including consequences for transparency and accountability, of funding the activity distinctly from other activities. - This considers the efficiency or ability to separate and identify costs and then collect revenue, and the impact on demand for services
+- Public good theory - the distribution of benefits within the community as a whole 'public benefit' = rates - An activity should be collectively funded if those who benefit directly cannot be identified and/or if those who benefit directly cannot be excluded from using the service - User/beneficiary pays principle - An activity should be funded on a user pays basis if an individual or group of individuals directly receive benefits of the activity exclusively, and the costs of the activity can easily be attributed to that individual or group of individuals. - An activity should be funded on a user pays basis if other users can be excluded from taking advantage of the service (if use of the service by one person reduces the availability for someone else). - Merit goods theory - The use of private goods and services can also result in benefits to third parties - people who don't directly use them.
+In these cases Council considers that the service should be provided on the basis of community need rather than willingness to pay, or identifiable benefits received (e.g. regional sporting facilities).

+- Intergenerational equity principle - The cost of the asset should be spread over the period over which the benefits between those that use it - Exacerbator/polluter pays principle - the extent to which the actions or inaction of particular individuals or a group contribute to the need to undertake the activity, and - Costs and benefits, including consequences for transparency and accountability, of funding the activity distinctly from other activities.

+This considers the efficiency or ability to separate and identify costs and then collect revenue, and the impact on demand for services.